RickStrahl/Snippets-MarkdownMonster-Addin/Readme.md

 > #### Early pre-release
 > This version is a pre-release version so installation and configuration is manual for now.
 Please see instructions below.

+### Dynamic Code Embedding
+Snippets support embedding of dynamic code using a couple of expression engines:

+* C# Expressions
+* C# @Razor Code

+In the future we might additional engines like a JavaScript Handlebars engine.

 ### Embed C# Code Expressions
 Snippets can contain embedded C# code expressions using `{{ expression }}` syntax which is evaluated when the snippet is rendered.